-What I’m doing: Organized religion and its (very similar) beliefs have always fascinated me, probably because I didn’t grow up religious and don’t understand most of them.
-But even more so, looking at why millennials stray away from religion and change their views on something so cemented from childhood is where real growth and education happens.
-I’m exploring that change and identity quest in my religion piece.
-I’m focusing on these transitions that people jump through once they leave the covet of their house, their family and community values.
+What I’m doing: Organized religions and their (sometimes similar) beliefs have always fascinated me, probably because I didn’t grow up religious and don’t understand most of them.
+But even more so, looking at why some millennials stray away from religion and change their views on something often cemented from childhood was most intriguing for me.
+I’m exploring that change and identity quest in my religion piece, which will appear in our upcoming Flux Issue.
+I’m focusing on these transitions that people go through once they leave the cover of their house, their family and community values.

-In the photo above, my photographer Maria is photographing the outside of the Buddhist Temple of Chicago in Uptown.
-We visited on a weekend in February to meet some Buddhists, visitors and speak to Shabana Mir, the Muslim woman (mentioned above) and explore the community.
+In the photo above, our photographer Maria is outside of the Buddhist Temple of Chicago in Uptown.
+We visited one weekend in February to meet the temple’s patrons, to speak to Shabana Mir, the Muslim woman (mentioned above) and to explore the community.
 It was such a welcoming space that brought a lot of guests, from practicing Buddhists to interfaith families, first-time visitors like me and others on school assignments (also me).
-I definitely will be back soon—and it helps that it’s close to where I live!
+I will definitely be back soon—and it helps that it’s close to where I live!

 I’ve also learned a great deal about why our millennial generation is less religious; we tend to drift toward the “spiritual” label, but is that all it is—a label—a way to defy organized institutions and stand out from past generations?
 I’ve learned that it’s a mixture of both, but generally younger generations are discovering more private and less conventional ways of practicing whatever they believe in, or having no beliefs at all.
 As you will read in my full-length piece, some people deviate far away from religious structure while some people explore the “other side” and come back to religion, because that is where they feel safe.
 Their identity aligns with what they were taught, while some discover whole new people through another avenue of religion in their own terms.
 Through it all, everyone comes to terms with these changes in diverse ways, and looking at those struggles and significances within people’s lives is what is so gratifying to me for this story.
 I’ve always been obsessed with people and their choices, how they operate and what propels certain actions…with this story, I get to dive into that!